 Once you have received approval for your travel you will work with the School to book travel and make hotel reservations if necessary.
-Students will initially cover the costs of their trip, and will submit a form for reimbursement upon their return.
-In order to be reimbursed, students need to save the receipts from each transaction.
-It is important for students to remember that they will not be reimbursed beyond the amount for which they have been approved.
+As many costs as possible will be paid for up front by the School (flights, conference registration) but students will have to cover some costs out of pocket and will submit a form for reimbursement upon their return.
+To be reimbursed, students need to save the receipts from each transaction.
+It is important for students to remember that they will not be reimbursed beyond the amount for which they were been approved.